HiCL: Hippocampal-Inspired Continual Learning: Introduction

 \textbf{Bringing it together:} By instantiating \(N\) such experts and routing via cosine similarities between live DG codes and stored DG prototypes---using either hard or soft‑max gating---and then sharpening DG separation with a contrastive tuning phase.

 This biology‑inspired solution to the stability–plasticity dilemma offers actionable insights for continual learning in artificial systems.
 Our \emph{DG‑Gated Mixture‑of‑Experts} architecture translates hippocampal principles into three core mechanisms: (1) a top-$k$ sparse DG layer ($k\approx5\%$) that orthogonalizes inputs for both expert encoding and dynamic routing; (2) a CA3‑inspired two‑layer MLP autoencoder that completes partial patterns via attractor-like reconstruction; and (3) a consolidation module combining a prioritized replay buffer with Elastic Weight Consolidation to protect prior knowledge.
 By instantiating the hippocampal tripartite circuit across multiple experts and leveraging DG‑based gating to minimize interference, CA3‑style pattern completion for robust recall, and replay+EWC for selective consolidation, our DG‑Gated MoE exemplifies how neuroscience‑informed architectures can achieve efficient, adaptive continual learning.

-Our primary contributions are: \begin{itemize} \item We \textbf{introduce HiCL, a DG-gated Mixture-of-Experts (MoE) model that routes inputs without a gating network.} By leveraging the sparse representations from a Dentate Gyrus-inspired layer, our model dynamically assigns tasks to experts based on cosine similarity to learned prototypes. \item We \textbf{developed a training strategy that explicitly improves pattern separation.} Our two-phase approach first trains individual experts using EWC, replay, and feature distillation, then applies a global contrastive loss to all DG layers, forcing them to learn more distinct representations for their respective tasks. \item We \textbf{achieved competitive accuracy at a fraction of the computational cost.} On benchmarks like Split CIFAR-10, our LeNet-based model demonstrates that a neuroscience-aligned architecture can be both highly effective and computationally efficient in a continual learning setting. \end{itemize}
+Our primary contributions are: \begin{itemize} \item We \textbf{introduce HiCL, a DG-gated Mixture-of-Experts (MoE) model that routes inputs without a gating network.} By leveraging the sparse representations from a Dentate Gyrus-inspired layer, our model dynamically assigns tasks to experts based on cosine similarity to learned prototypes. \item We \textbf{developed a training strategy that explicitly improves pattern separation.} Our two-phase approach first trains individual experts using EWC, replay, and feature distillation, then applies a global contrastive loss to all DG layers, forcing them to learn more distinct representations for their respective tasks. \item We \textbf{achieved competitive accuracy at a fraction of the computational cost.} On benchmarks like Split CIFAR-10, our model demonstrates that a neuroscience-aligned architecture can be both computationally effective and efficient in a continual learning setting. \end{itemize}